cmaureir/progra-alma/lectures/week1/lecture1.rst

 Sometimes an algorithm must do different steps under different conditions.
-Is what we do in the step 3 of the example: we say that the equation does not have solutions only when the `Δ < 0` condition is satisfied.
+This is what we do in the third step of the example: we say that the equation does not have solutions only when the `Δ < 0` condition is satisfied.
 This is called **conditional**.

-The condition that determine what execute is an expression, whose value must be true or false.
+The condition that determines what to execute is an expression, whose value must be either true or false.

 Loops